German conjugation: Regular -en verbs (weak verbs) (lieben, to love)

 The ending -e in the imperative singular is almost obligatorily lost in colloquial usage.
 In the standard language it may be lost or not: lieb! or liebe!, sag! or sage!

 The ending -e in the first-person singular of the present is always kept in normal written style (ich liebe, ich sage), but may also be lost in colloquial usage (ich lieb', ich sag).
 This occurs more often than not in the middle of a sentence, somewhat less frequently if the verb comes to stand in the end of a sentence.

+For verbs whose roots end in a sibilant sound (s, ß, z, ss, x), the -st ending is changed to -t.
+For example, losen.

 Regular -n verbs (weak verbs) (handeln, to act)

 When a verb stem ends in -el or -er, the ending -en is dropped in favor of -n.